Criminal Charges Filed

 After finding her dead son the next morning, the mother did not call the police right away.
-Instead, she helped her boyfriend -- and owner of the dog -- get rid of marijuana plants in the home.
-The dog owner's defense is hardly new territory: "His attorney said the dog was a family pet and was not a wolf-hybrid."
-What readers may not know is that wolf hybrid owners have been beating the, "can't name my dog breed" drum almost as long as pit bull owners have.2
+Instead, she helped her boyfriend -- and owner of the wolf-dog hybrid -- get rid of marijuana plants in the home.
+The dog owner's defense is hardly new territory: "His attorney said the dog was a family pet and was not a wolf-dog hybrid."
+What readers may not know is that wolf-dog hybrid owners have been beating the, "can't identify my dog breed" drum almost as long as pit bull owners have.2

 Summary of Charges

-On Monday, Kyle's mother, Debralynn C. Holland, 29, was charged with manslaughter under a "gross negligence theory."
+On Monday, Kyle's mother, Debralynn C. Holland, 29-years old, was charged with manslaughter under a "gross negligence theory."
 The maximum penalty for manslaughter is 15 years.
 Holland was also charged with second-degree child abuse for leaving Kyle in an unsafe home, and as an accessory after the fact for trying to get rid of marijuana plants and giving false information to police.
-Those charges carry maximum penalties of four and five years, respectively.
+Those charges carry maximum penalties in prison of four and five years, respectively.

 Holland's boyfriend, Earl Dwayne Adkins, 35, was charged with one count of dangerous animal death, which is treated similar to manslaughter.
 Adkins was also charged with possession with intent to deliver/manufacture marijuana after police discovered over a dozen plants in the basement of the home.
 Adkins faces 19 years in prison.
 Holland and Kyle had moved in with Adkins and his two dogs -- one of which was not involved in his death -- 10 days earlier.